anindex/reinforcement-learning-practice/meetings/week1.md

 As we can see, the optimal solution **u** is independence of error variance, which means more noise do not affect system control.
 In infinite-time scheme, solution **u** is time-invariant.

-The questions is, when we do not know state transition function, we do not know A, B in advanced, how can we solve LQR?
+The questions is, when we do not know state transition function, we do not know A, B in advanced, how can we solve LQR for optimal control?
 This is the place that RL shined.

+We have these roads to follow:

+1. Identify everything (the most masochistic way lol) about system dynamic using physics and finite element methods.
+2. Identify a coarse model for the system dynamic
+3. We will be blunt :) and map directly data from sensor models to output control (e.g neural network)

+More to come...